Peneloppe-jack/myFlix-client/README.md

-Using React Build tools to set up myFlilx app
+Using React Build tools to set up myFlix app